13 Psychological research basics

 13.1 Empiricism

 Just to be clear: There is nothing wrong with opinions or intuitions.
 On the contrary.
-However, they can only ever be the beginning, but not the endpoint of psychological research.
+However, they can only ever be the beginning, but not the endpoint of psychological thinking.
 We need to test our opinions and intuitions empirically, that is, by conducting studies that generate data.

-- What does this actually mean?
+- What does this claim actually mean?

 - Given what you already know, how credible is the claim?